 Effect of illumination spectrum on FeB pair decay

-The dependencies Rd(G) in logarithmic scale are presented in Figure 6a.
+The dependencies Rd(G) in the logarithmic scale are presented in Figure 6a.
 The lines are quadratic dependencies ∝ G2 fitting the experimental data using Equation (1).
 High correlation coefficients exceeding 0.998 validate the applicability of the quadratic dependence.
 It should be noted that Khelifati et al.

 [12] stipulated the change of Rd to Rd (1 + τFeB/τother)2 (τFeB is the lifetime associated with recombination on FeB pairs) on the left side of Equation (1).
 However, in our case τother ≫ τFeB, as mentioned in Subsection 2.1, therefore, this additional multiplier may be neglected.

 The prefactor K values determined from the fitting are 3.8×10−15 s for the GE light source, 2.0×10−15 s for the Osram, and 1.5 × 10−15 s for the Orion source.
 K is an important parameter related to the phenomenon of FeB pair dissociation caused by illumination [12], and the values obtained in this study are comparable to those (4.2 × 10−17 − 5 × 10−15 s) presented in other studies [11, 10, 12].
-It is worth noting that variety of the constant K values for diverse samples in prior research were attributed to variations in defect composition and the presence of alternative recombination channels apart from iron–related defects [11, 10].
+It is worth noting that the variety of the constant K values for diverse samples in prior research was attributed to variations in defect composition and the presence of alternative recombination channels apart from iron-related defects [11, 10].
 It should be noted that Rd is known to be temperature–dependent [36].
 However, our values of K were obtained for the same structure under identical conditions, including temperature and integrated light intensity.

-So, the obtained data indicate that, when analyzing light–induced dissociation of FeB pairs, it is necessary to consider not only the quantity of photo–generated charge carriers, but also the energies of the photons that lead to their appearance.
+So, the obtained data indicate that when analyzing light-induced dissociation of FeB pairs, it is necessary to consider the quantity of photo–generated charge carriers and the energies of the photons that lead to their appearance.
 For such an energy characterization of light sources, we used the average photon energy < Eph >:

 .
 (14)

 The summary of the results concerning the < Eph > values is shown in Figure 6b.
 In particular, it demonstrates a shift of the emission spectrum of light sources towards shorter waves with an increase in the Will value, as illustrated in Figure 4b.
-Comparing the data in Figure 3, 5b, 6a, 6b and Table 1, one can conclude that the light–induced dissociation of FeB pairs becomes more pronounced with rising average photon energy.
+Comparing the data in Figures 3, 5b, 6a, 6b, and Table 1, one can conclude that the light-induced dissociation of FeB pairs becomes more pronounced with rising average photon energy.
 Specifically, the constant K and the dissociation rate Rd increase and, therefore, the illumination time necessary for a complete complex decay decreases.
 Hence, for the dissociation of FeB pairs, the energy expended during the thermalization of non–equilibrium carriers also holds significance.
 The obtained results offer some conclusions about the mechanism of FeB dissociation.
 As discussed in the literature and previously mentioned, two possible ways of the second decay stage are typically considered: recharge of the iron ion and REDR.
-The latter arises from strong electron–lattice coupling at the defect site and involves the utilization of local vibrational energy to promote pair dissociation [10, 5, 14].
+The latter arises from strong electron–lattice coupling at the defect site and involves utilizing local vibrational energy to promote pair dissociation [10, 5, 14].
 The observed correlation between dissociation rate and photon energy in this study confirms the REDR process.
 Specifically, as photon energy increases, the production of non–equilibrium phonons during thermalization also rises.
 Furthermore, the increase in Rd value found in the experiment means an

 4 EXPERIMENTAL SECTION